andrelkj/GravidadeZero/README.md

 # BeGeek.robot

+Do Login variable is added in order to facilitate login functionality.
+The login helper cannot be used inside login test suite because we're validating the login process step by step, then we'll need sepated steps to test all functionality coverage.

 # Usefull terminal commands

 - robot -l NONE tasks/Delorean.robot - runs the file without generating log.
 It's mostly used for tasks.